Nursing and Midwifery Council: Affecting regulation of professionals within the EU

-The revised Mutual Recognition of Professional Qualifications (MRPQ) Directive, which came into effect 19 January 2016, will bring in a number of changes that aim to further facilitate the free movement of professionals within the EU, including amendments to language controls.
+The revised Mutual Recognition of Professional Qualifications (MRPQ) Directive, which came into effect on 19 January 2016, brought in a number of changes that aimed to further facilitate the free movement of professionals within the EU, including amendments to language controls.
 The changes will enable the NMC to ensure, on a case-by-case basis, that a nurse or midwife from the EU has sufficient knowledge and command of English to practise safely and effectively.

 Criticism

 Accusations of bullying and racism

-On 11 March 2008 two Members of Parliament Jim Devine and John Smith made accusations in the House of Commons of bullying and racism within the NMC.
+On 11 March 2008 two Members of Parliament, Jim Devine and John Smith, made accusations in the House of Commons of bullying and racism within the NMC.
 The accusations have been denied by the NMC.
 The government set up an independent inquiry asking the Council for Healthcare Regulatory Excellence and the Charity Commission to investigate.

 The NMC have been accused of nepotism by its members, Nursing Standard, letters-2017.
 Due to senior members of the NMC also being the instigating officer in cases against nurses, belonging to the same NHS Trust.
 In one instance a nurse was struck off for a data issue; whereas another nurse witnessed assaulting patients was only suspended for one year.
 (BFNHST, 2017).

+In July 2024 an independent review of the NMC's culture highlighted safeguarding concerns, and found that people working in the organisation have experienced racism, discrimination and bullying.
+Their new chief executive resigned after four days in post.
+In their response, the governing council of the NMC apologised to those who had experienced racism, discrimination and bullying.